RNA polymerase: Structure

 Homologous subunits are colored the same:

-The 2006 Nobel Prize in Chemistry was awarded to Roger D. Kornberg for creating detailed molecular images of RNA polymerase during various stages of the transcription process.

-In most prokaryotes, a single RNA polymerase species transcribes all types of RNA.
-RNA polymerase "core" from E. coli consists of five subunits: two alpha (α) subunits of 36 kDa, a beta (β) subunit of 150 kDa, a beta prime subunit (β′) of 155 kDa, and a small omega (ω) subunit.
+In most prokaryotes (archaea, bacteria), a single RNA polymerase species transcribes all types of RNA.
+RNA polymerase "core" from the bacteria E. coli consists of five subunits: two alpha (α) subunits of 36 kDa, a beta (β) subunit of 150 kDa, a beta prime subunit (β′) of 155 kDa, and a small omega (ω) subunit.
 A sigma (σ) factor binds to the core, forming the holoenzyme.
-After transcription starts, the factor can unbind and let the core enzyme proceed with its work.
+After transcription starts, the σ factor can unbind and let the core enzyme perform transcription.
 The core RNA polymerase complex forms a "crab claw" or "clamp-jaw" structure with an internal channel running along the full length.
 Eukaryotic and archaeal RNA polymerases have a similar core structure and work in a similar manner, although they have many extra subunits.
+The 2006 Nobel Prize in Chemistry was awarded to Roger D. Kornberg for creating detailed molecular images of RNA polymerase during various stages of the transcription process.

 All RNAPs contain metal cofactors, in particular zinc and magnesium cations which aid in the transcription process.

 Function

 An electron-micrograph of DNA strands decorated by hundreds of RNAP molecules too small to be resolved.
 Each RNAP is transcribing an RNA strand, which can be seen branching off from the DNA.
 "Begin" indicates the 3′ end of the DNA, where RNAP initiates transcription; "End" indicates the 5′ end, where the longer RNA molecules are completely transcribed.

-Control of the process of gene transcription affects patterns of gene expression and, thereby, allows a cell to adapt to a changing environment, perform specialized roles within an organism, and maintain basic metabolic processes necessary for survival.
-Therefore, it is hardly surprising that the activity of RNAP is long, complex, and highly regulated.
+Control of the process of gene transcription affects patterns of gene expression and, thereby, allows a cell to adapt to a changing environment, perform specialized roles within a multicellular organism, and maintain basic metabolic processes necessary for survival.
+The activity of RNAP is complex and highly regulated.
 In Escherichia coli bacteria, more than 100 transcription factors have been identified, which modify the activity of RNAP.

 RNAP can initiate transcription at specific DNA sequences known as promoters.
 It then produces an RNA chain, which is complementary to the template DNA strand.
 The process of adding nucleotides to the RNA strand is known as elongation; in eukaryotes, RNAP can build chains as long as 2.4 million nucleotides (the full length of the dystrophin gene).
 RNAP will preferentially release its RNA transcript at specific DNA sequences encoded at the end of genes, which are known as terminators.